sharulhazman/gRPC_image_server/readme.md

 # gRPC image server
 # About

+This project was built from a prompt, where I was given an image.proto file and told to create a gRPC server from it that could modify images.

-This setup was done using Ubuntu 18.04 and uses the packages gRPC, Protoc, and OpenCV.
+I ran and compiled this using Ubuntu 18.04 and uses the packages gRPC, Protoc, and OpenCV.
 All the code is written in C++.

-It's a relativly simple server that sends a image Mat file over a protobuf, modifies the image at the server, and then responds with the image to the client.
+It's a relatively simple server that sends a image Mat file over a protobuf, modifies the image at the server, and then responds with the image to the client.
 The image manipulation you can do is mostly simple stuff like rotations and for fun I added an image to ascii generator.
 Compilation can't be done using CMake since there's an issue with the gRPC CMake installation (it's a known issue), so I just did it with a shell script which is working well for now so I haven't replaced it.

 # Setup
 ## Install gRPC and Protobuf